Illustration © ngupakarti

 - You have been commissioned by a commercial British publisher to write a full-length work of fiction, poetry, or non-fiction and need funding (in addition to any publisher's advance) for important research, travel, or other general expenditure.

-- You are without a contractual commitment with a publisher but have had at least one book published commercially by a British publisher, and there is a strong likelihood that your next book will be published in Britain.
+- You are without a contractual commitment with a publisher but have had at least one book published commercially by a British publisher, of which you are the sole author, and there is a strong likelihood that your next book will be published in Britain.

 The K Blundell Trust